tarwn/lessthandot-hugo/blogs/content/posts/2011-06-17-i-m-speaking-pass-summit.md

 The gamble paid off, though!
 On Wednesday, I was notified that **Reporting Services 201: From Basic To WOW!** was selected as a regular session!
 The abstract:

 > You have mastered the art of linking a dataset to a table in SQL Server Reporting Services.
 You have solid, reliable reports that you and others depend on.
-Learn how to take them from basic to “wow”, using features such as tablix, lists, images, and charts.
+Learn how to take them from basic to "wow", using features such as tablix, lists, images, and charts.
 At the end of this session, you will be familiar with:

 > – Report properties such as headers, footers and backgrounds